ThePerfectComputer/FastWaveBackend/README.md

 ## Features
  - [ ] macro for getting line number when propagating errors
+ - [ ] search for any unwraps or any direct vectors indexing
  - [ ] re-order all signal timelines as binary balanced trees with respect to timestamps
        - support multithreaded re-ordering
  - [ ] looks into making a macro for filename and linenumber later